KalonixReal/NZOI-enhancer/README.md

-# NZOI (New Zealand Olympiad Informatics) Enhancer Userscript
+# NZOI (New Zealand Olympiad in Informatics) Enhancer Userscript

 ## Important